abilian/nephele-deploy/notes/install-on-kind.md

 kubectl karmada init --crds https://github.com/karmada-io/karmada/releases/download/v1.2.0/crds.tar.gz --kubeconfig=$HOME/.kube/host.config -d ~/etc/karmada --karmada-pki ~/etc/karmada/pki
 ```

-`-d ~/etc/karmada --karmada-pki ~/etc/karmada/pki` is needed because otherwise it wants to write on /etc/karmada and it's not possible.
+`-d ~/etc/karmada --karmada-pki ~/etc/karmada/pki` is needed because otherwise it wants to write on /etc/karmada and it's not possible, or you have to be root, and there this opens another set of problems.

 Then: